- Mrs Rolls of Rotherhithe, London, keeps her eye on her little daughter Maureen while working in the hop fields. 12th September 1945

 PEEK FREAN, POST BY RENE..jpg

 I recall someone writing in the old Forum about the ARP (Civil Defence) but have forgotten where it was on the site.
 The article reminded me that my father was in the ARP during World War II and I have attached a photograph of him with other members.
 I don't know which Bermondsey Branch of the ARP they represent or where the photograph was taken.
 Sitting next to my father is a woman who was my godmother (Grace Myers) and I think she was a Registrar of Births.
 I recall she had something to do with St Crispin's Church in Southwark Park Road.
 Unfortunately, I do not know the names of the other people in the photograph and time has taken its toll on the condition of the photograph.

 Not sure which one is Rene dad,maybe someone can tell us.

-My Dad is the second on the right in the front row of the ARP photograph at the bottom of page 3.
+My Dad is the second on the left in the front row of the ARP photograph at the bottom of page 3.